-11.3 Accessing Files on Different Operating Systems on the same Computer
+11.3 Accessing Files on Different OS on the Same Computer

-New computers generally ship with a preinstalled operating system, mostly Windows.
-If you have installed Linux on a different partition, you might face the problem of exchanging files between the different operating systems.
+New computers generally ship with a preinstalled operating system, usually Windows.
+If you have installed Linux on a different partition, you might want to exchange files between the different operating systems.

+Windows can not read Linux partitions.
+If you want to exchange files between these two operating systems, you have to create an "exchange partition".
 The following file systems are used by Windows and can be accessed from a Linux machine: